aseroff/pyramid/README.txt

 # pyramid

-SLOBS script to congratulation completion of emote pyramids
+SLOBS Chatbot script to congratulate users on completion of emote pyramids.

+v 0.0.1: support for 3 through 6-wide pyramids